maxvfischer/DIY-ai-art/README.md

 When the PIR sensor register a person walking by, **out** will be HIGH.
 When there's no detection, **out** will be LOW.

-The PIR sensor were then inserted into the slot in the control box lid.
+The PIR sensor were then inserted into its slot in the control box lid.

 ![assembly_59](./tutorial_images/assemble_art_installation/assembly_59.jpg)